+What are you willing to do to achieve better health?
 March is National Nutrition Month and this year’s theme set by the Academy of Nutrition and Dietetics is “Bite Into a Healthy Lifestyle.”
-The organization acknowledges that making major healthy lifestyle changes can be a daunting task, so we’re all encouraged to take small (and much more manageable) “bite-sized” steps toward healthier living.
+Making major healthy lifestyle changes can be a daunting task, so we’re all encouraged to take small (and much more manageable) “bite-sized” steps toward healthier living.

 Fiber helps lower “bad” cholesterol levels and helps control blood sugar levels.
-Fiber also helps maintain bowel health and plays a big role in achieving a healthy weight.
-And research has shown that a diet rich in fiber can decrease your risk of having a heart attack by as much as 40 percent and risk of having a stroke by seven percent.
-Plus, foods highest in fiber – fruits, leafy green vegetables, nuts and whole grains – are the same foods that contain other health-boosting vitamins and minerals.
+Fiber also helps maintain bowel health and plays a significant role in achieving a healthy weight and better health overall.
+Research has shown that a diet rich in fiber can decrease your risk of having a heart attack by as much as 40 percent and the risk of having a stroke by 7 percent.
+Plus, foods highest in fiber – fruits, leafy green vegetables, nuts, and whole grains – are the same foods that contain other health-boosting vitamins and minerals.

 As we age, our thirst for water can decrease, so it’s important for seniors to make sure they’re drinking enough water during the day to avoid dehydration.
-Not only that but a lack of water can lead to fatigue, confusion, dry mouth and labored speech.
+Not only that but a lack of water can lead to fatigue, confusion, dry mouth, and labored speech.
 Dehydration can also cause dry skin, arthritis, muscle fatigue and problems with kidney function.
-Seniors are encouraged to drink at least 8 glasses of water each day and to eat a diet of “water-rich” foods, such as tomatoes, cucumbers and lettuce.
+Seniors are encouraged to drink at least eight glasses of water each day and to eat a diet of “water-rich” foods, such as tomatoes, cucumbers, and lettuce.